jeffjennings/imagez/README.md

 # imagez
-Various routines for image manipulation and analysis.
+Various routines for image manipulation and analysis, just for hobby projects.